Responsibilities

 The major responsibilities of the HMFS Board are to serve as stewards for the organization in the fulfillment of its mission and to monitor its financial health.
 Individual board members are expected to attend board meetings or to send a written proxy when they are absent.
 Board meetings are governed by Robert’s Rules of Order (Article III, Section 13 – HMFS Bylaws)

-Each board member serves on one or more committees, and these committees may have meetings at other times and places.
-All board members are expected to serve on the MoonDance committee, which holds separate meetings.
-Board members pay regular admission and lodging fees for all dances and weekends.
-Board members who register for MoonDance in a timely fashion will be assured of cabin space if desired.
+Each board member serves on one or more committees.
+These committees may have meetings at other times and places, and can be found under the Committees tab.
+All board members are encouraged to serve on the MoonDance committee, which holds separate meetings.
+Board members do pay regular admission and lodging fees for this dance weekend, but will be assured a cabin space if they register for MoonDance in a timely fashion.

-For every dance at River Falls Lodge,one board member takes responsibility for opening and closing, coordinating the work of volunteers, collecting and distributing money,making announcements, etc. New board members will learn these responsibilities first by signing up to assist an experienced board member.
-If a board member cannot attend a dance that he is scheduled to open/close, it is that person’s responsibility to trade dates with another board member.
+For every dance at River Falls Lodge, one board member signs up to be the Host, which means taking responsibility for opening and closing the Lodge, coordinating the work of volunteers, collecting and distributing money, making announcements, etc. New board members will learn these responsibilities first by signing up to assist an experienced board member Host.
+If a board member cannot attend a dance that he is scheduled to Host, it is that person’s responsibility to trade dates with another board member in a timely fashion.

-A lot of information is circulated among board members by board-only email; however, important matters requiring discussion, vote, or consensus generally are dealt with at meetings.
+A lot of information is circulated among board members by board-only email and chat functions; however, important matters requiring discussion, vote, or consensus generally are dealt with at meetings.

 As you can see, serving on the board is a big responsibility!
-It’s also rewarding to know that we are making it possible for people to enjoy dancing in a safe and friendly atmosphere.
+But it’s so rewarding to know that we are making it possible for people to enjoy dancing in a safe and friendly atmosphere.

 Consider joining the board!
 The application form is here.